Windows Runtime: Technology

 Most WinRT applications run within a sandbox and need explicit user approval to access critical OS features and underlying hardware.
 By default, file access is restricted to several predetermined locations, such as the directories Documents or Pictures.

 WinRT applications are packaged in the .appx and later the .msix file format; based upon Open Packaging Conventions, it uses a ZIP format with added XML files.
 WinRT applications are distributed mostly through an application store named Microsoft Store, where Windows apps (termed Windows Store apps) can be purchased and downloaded by users.
-WinRT apps can only be sideloaded from outside Windows Store on Windows 8 or RT systems that are part of a Windows domain, or equipped with a special activation key obtained from Microsoft.
-These restrictions were lifted in the Windows November 10 Update, where users can freely sideload any app signed with a trusted certificate by enabling a setting.
+Initially, WinRT apps could only be sideloaded from outside Windows Store on Windows 8 or RT systems that are part of a Windows domain, or equipped with a special activation key obtained from Microsoft.
+However these restrictions were lifted in the Windows November 10 Update, where users can freely sideload any app signed with a trusted certificate by enabling a setting.

 In a major departure from Win32 and similarly to .NET Framework 4.5, most APIs which are expected to take significant time to complete are implemented as asynchronous.
 When calling a Windows Runtime asynchronous function, the task is started on another thread or process and the function returns immediately, freeing the app to perform other tasks while waiting for results.
 The asynchronous model requires new programming language constructs.
 Each language provides their own way to consume asynchronous APIs.
 Parts of the built-in API needing asynchronous access include on-screen messages and dialogs, file access, Internet connectivity, sockets, streams, devices and services, and calendar, contacts and appointments.

 Services

 Metadata

 The metadata describes the APIs written using the WinRT ABI.
-It defines a programming model that makes it possible to write object-oriented code that can be shared across programming languages, and enables services like reflection.
+It defines a programming model that makes it possible to write object-oriented code that can be shared across programming languages, and enables services like reflective programming (reflection).

 Herb Sutter, C++ expert at Microsoft, explained during his session on C++ at the 2011 Build conference that the WinRT metadata is in the same format as CLI metadata.
 Native code (i.e., processor-specific machine code) cannot contain metadata, so it is stored in a separate metadata file that can be reflected like ordinary CLI assemblies.
 Since it is the same format as CLI metadata, WinRT APIs can be used from managed CLI languages as if it was just a .NET API.